sudhcha/sgmoc-site/index.md

 ## Welcome

-Welcome to your new Telegram site.
-Check out the [Getting Started](/getting_started) page for information on how to set up your site.
+This is a sandbox site for our church website.
+Check out the [Current Website](http://www.stgregorioscleveland.org/).

 <span data-lift="if?extra_true=has_blog">Welcome to my blog.
 Here are my most recent blog posts:</span>